miklevin/MikeLev.in/_includes/cat_vim.md

 <ol>
+<li><a href="/blog/future-proof-yourself-based-on-timeless-tools/">Future-Proof Yourself Based on Timeless Tools</a> (Fri Aug 11, 2023)
+<br/>I'm creating a life management aid to take control of my own life.
+I'm sharing timeless tools to future-proof yourself, such as touch typing on a QWERTY keyboard, learning Linux, and journaling in Vim to gain the skills necessary to succeed in any world we may face.
+With these skills, you can gain the advantage of mastering tech, from creating a robot army to using a headless CMS.</li>
 <li><a href="/blog/the-bare-minimum-styles-css-file/">The Bare Minimum Styles CSS File</a> (Thu Aug 10, 2023)
 <br/>Learn how to create a simple and effective CSS file to assert control over your website.
 Follow the steps outlined in this article to create a bare minimum styles.css file and link it to default.html.
 Get tips on how to ensure your changes are rendered correctly.
 Follow the MyKoz.AI site development!</li>
 <li><a href="/blog/be-mickey-don-t-be-the-brooms-losing-jobs-to-ai/">Be Mickey.
 Don't Be The Brooms (Losing Jobs to AI)</a> (Wed Aug 09, 2023)